 As the demand for environmentally sustainable products has increased in recent years, the awareness of greenwashing has increased too.
 Customers need transparency from companies in order to corroborate that their practices are truly green.
 But how can we tell the difference between real, positive commitments to change and greenwashing?

-For starters, criteria you can take into account is the overall brand's level of transparency.
+For starters, the criteria you can take into account is the overall brand's level of transparency.
 Can you find details about the manufacturing processes of their products?
 Do they use complicated terminology to avoid giving the origin of their products?
 If they don’t, red flag!
 But if you need specific evidence to corroborate your suspicions, here are three key questions you can ask yourself:

 Do they use percentages?: A technique widely used in greenwashing is to talk about quantities, never percentages.
 For example: "We avoided the emission of 2,500 kg of CO2 last year".
 Then we find out that this is equivalent to 0.002% of the company's total annual CO2 emissions.